ethanuppal/spade.nvim/README.md

 cargo install --locked --git https://gitlab.com/ethanuppal/spade-language-server
 ```

-Install the plugin with your preferred package manager.
+Then, install the plugin with your preferred package manager.
 Here's how it would look like if you're using [lazy.nvim](https://github.com/folke/lazy.nvim):

 ```lua